One of the most common questions we receive from clients is: "Are the abbreviations i.e. and e.g. interchangeable?"

 Important clarifications

-If you are looking to learn all important business grammar considerations, review our Proofreading and Grammar course.
+If you are looking to learn about other important business grammar topics, review our Proofreading and/or Grammar Workshops.